tahardi/bearclave/docs/concepts.md

 # Overview

-The collection of hardware, firmware, and software responsible for the security of a system is often referred to as the **Trusted Computing Base (TCB)**.
+The **Trusted Computing Base (TCB)** is the collection of hardware, firmware, and software that protects a system.
 Normally, this consists of your hypervisor, operating system, and computer.
 The larger the TCB, the greater the potential for attackers to compromise your system.
 Thus, one of the primary goals for any secure system is to reduce the size of the TCB.

 **Trusted Execution Environments (TEEs)** do this through a combination of specialized hardware and software.
 They employ separate page tables,